coding-dojo-data-science/dojo-env-setup/docs/Instructions-updating-dojo-env.md

 ### Step 1.2) Deactivate dojo-env

-In order to remove an environment, it must be deactivated.
-Run the following command to deactivate the environment:
+In order to remove/rename an environment, it must be deactivated.

+- Run the following command to deactivate the environment:

 ```bash
 conda deactivate
 ```

-If this command doesn't work correctly, use the following alternative command:
+- If this command doesn't work correctly, use the following alternative command:

 ```bash
 conda activate base